High-Dimensional Inference for Cluster-Based Graphical Models: Background

 \subsection{Model Assisted Variable Clustering}

-In this section we review existing results on variable clustering that will be used throughout this paper.
-If model (\ref{eqn:g_latent_model}) is used as a background for defining clusters of variables, then \cite{Bunea2016a} showed that these clusters are uniquely defined, up to label switching, as soon as $m=: \min_{1 \leq k \leq K} |G_k^*| \geq 2$ and the components of the latent vector $\bZ$ are different a.s. :
+In this section we review existing results on variable clustering. \cite{Bunea2018} showed that if we use model \eqref{eqn:g_latent_model} to define clusters of variables, these clusters are uniquely defined, up to label switching, so long as $m=: \min_{1 \leq k \leq K} |G_k^*| \geq 2$ and the components of the latent vector $\bZ$ are different almost surely, or equivalently

 Since